swcarpentry/sql-novice-survey/pages/03-filter.md

 > ## FIXME {.challenge}
 >
-> Suppose we want to select all sites that lie more than 30&deg; from the poles.
+> Suppose we want to select all sites that lie more than 30 degrees from the poles.
 > Our first query is:
 >
 > ~~~